Get a Library Card

 - students enrolled in school (preschool through college/university) located in Vigo County must also present a current student ID.

-- employees of a school (preschool through college/university) located in Vigo County must also present a current pay stub from the school at which you’re employed.
+- employees of a public or private school (preschool through high school) located in Vigo County must also present a current pay stub from the school at which you’re employed.

 - reciprocal borrowers of the Statewide Borrowing Agreement and PLAC borrowers must also present their current and valid home library card.